CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_rnaseqqc/contents.rst

 downstream analysis (e.g. differential expression analysis or transcript identification).

 In particular this report provides plots to investigate:
-  * Mapping statistics
   * Quality of sequencing and material sequenced
   * Identification of biases in the data
   * The grouping/similarity of treatments and replicates
   * Validation of sample and cell type
+  * Strandedness confirmation

-Each of the analysis subsections should contain clear descriptions of what
+Each of the analysis subsections should contain clear descriptions of the purpose of each analysis, what to look out for and what the results should ideally look like

 See `CGAT Pipelines`_ for an overview of using CGAT pipelines.
 The documentation for the ReadQC Pipeline is at the base of this page.